DiSTI: Company

-DiSTI concentrates its business on innovating software to produce high fidelity 2D and 3D graphical user interfaces to aid in the creation of simulated training, prototyping, and deployment of embedded systems.
-Their software is often used in the development for Virtual Maintenance Training systems, desktop trainers, as well as embedded avionics, automotive, and medical devices.
+DiSTI concentrates on software to aid in the creation of simulated training, prototyping, and deployment of embedded systems.
+Their software is often used in the development of Virtual Maintenance Training systems, desktop trainers, as well as embedded avionics, automotive, and medical devices.

 Their cornerstone product is the GL Studio Toolkit, which has been implemented in the development of the embedded avionics for Scaled Composites and Virgin Galactic's commercial spacecraft: the VSS Enterprise and VMS Eve.

 History

 DiSTI was formed by Joe Swinski, Darren Humphrey, and William (Bill) Andrews in 1994 in Orlando, Florida.

 Swinski, Humphrey, and Andrews met while working together at the Institute for Simulation and Training (IST) at the University of Central Florida in Orlando, FL.
 At IST, Swinski, Humphrey, and Andrews were aiding in the development of simulation training classes for graduate students, but they saw an opportunity to give the simulation and training industry the same type of training.

 It was under a SBIR (Small Business Innovation Research) contract, completed June 24, 2000, that DiSTI developed the GL Studio toolkit.
-DiSTI now makes software that help developers create virtual training environments to teach technical, complex activities such as maintenance on airplanes, engines and power plants.
+DiSTI now makes software that helps developers create virtual training environments to teach technical, complex activities such as maintenance on airplanes, engines and power plants.
 DiSTI's patented software also creates human-machine interfaces such as dashboards, gauges, and control screens.

-DiSTI technologies are used by companies worldwide, including Boeing, Lockheed Martin, Honeywell, Raytheon, Thales Group, BAE Systems, Dassault Group, among many others.
+Companies use diSTI technologies worldwide, including Boeing, Lockheed Martin, Honeywell, Raytheon, Thales Group, BAE Systems, Dassault Group, among many others.

-In July 2020, DiSTI Corporation reported that John Hayward has been named as Chief Executive Officer by the Company's board of directors.
-Hayward, an accomplished teaching and simulation leader, would offer his extensive expertise and powerful leadership to speed up the development of DiSTI.
+In July 2020, DiSTI Corporation reported that John Hayward had been appointed as chief executive officer by the company's board of directors.

-Products

-In 2011, DiSTI changed their product offering.
-They introduced their latest interactive software application, Replic8 and re-organized their GL Studio offering to introduce a new toolkit that streamlines the creation of interfaces for enhanced embedded applications.
-This introduction became a part of DiSTI's repackaging move in order to more closely match different global vertical market demands.